-With the Carbon Fiber material, it weighs in only at 3.7lbs, despite it being able to manage a load of up to 26.4 lbs, with a maximum length of 64.2 inch tripod, or monopod option.
-It also reduces into an incredibly compact size of 16.1 inches, making it really useful for travelling.
+With the Carbon Fiber material, it weighs in only at 3.7lbs, despite it being able to manage a load of up to 26.4 lbs, with a maximum length of 64.2-inch tripod, or monopod option.
+It also reduces into an incredibly compact size of 16.1 inches, making it really useful for traveling.

 - 360-degree Panning: Accurate panoramas can be easily orchestrated using the graduated panning scale...